Pre-training with Meta Learning for Chinese Word Segmentation: Abstract

 \section{Abstract}

-Recent researches show that pre-trained models such as BERT \cite{devlin-2019-bert} are beneficial for Chinese Word Segmentation tasks.
-However, existing approaches usually fine-tune pre-trained models directly on a separate downstream Chinese Word Segmentation corpus.
-These recent methods don't fully utilize the prior knowledge of existing segmentation corpora, and don't regard the discrepancy between the pre-training tasks and the downstream Chinese Word Segmentation tasks.
-In this work, we propose a \textbf{P}re-\textbf{T}rained \textbf{M}odel for \textbf{C}hinese \textbf{W}ord \textbf{S}egmentation, which can be abbreviated as \textbf{PTM-CWS}.
-PTM-CWS model employs a unified architecture for different segmentation criteria, and is pre-trained on a joint multi-criteria corpus with meta learning algorithm.
-Empirical results show that our PTM-CWS model can utilize the existing prior segmentation knowledge, reduce the discrepancy between the pre-training tasks and the downstream Chinese Word Segmentation tasks, and achieve new state-of-the-art performance on twelve Chinese Word Segmentation corpora.
+Recent researches show that pre-trained models (PTMs) are beneficial to Chinese Word Segmentation (CWS).
+However, PTMs used in previous works usually adopt language modeling as pre-training tasks, lacking task-specific prior segmentation knowledge and ignoring the discrepancy between pre-training tasks and downstream CWS tasks.
+In this paper, we propose a CWS-specific pre-trained model \textsc{Meta}\textsc{Seg}, which employs a unified architecture and incorporates meta learning algorithm into a multi-criteria pre-training task.
+Empirical results show that \textsc{Meta}\textsc{Seg} could utilize common prior segmentation knowledge from different existing criteria and alleviate the discrepancy between pre-trained models and downstream CWS tasks.
+Besides, \textsc{Meta}\textsc{Seg} can achieve new state-of-the-art performance on twelve widely-used CWS datasets and significantly improve model performance in low-resource settings.